vincentwong2188/Blind-Auction/README.md

 Ensure that you have an account in Metamask with ETH in the Ropsten Testnet.
 You may get ETH for the Ropsten TestNet from [this faucet](https://faucet.metamask.io/).

+Once done, your Metamask Account and the project are now both successfully connected to Ropsten.
+If you do not plan to re-migrate our contracts onto the Ropsten Testnet, you can skip section 4.3, and proceed directly to the section [Setting Up the React Front End Web Application](#FrontEnd).

+#### 3.3 Re-Migrating our Contracts to the Ropsten Testnet

+If you would like to test the deployment of all of our Smart Contracts from scratch, instead of using our pre-deployed contracts, you will need to first connect to Infura.
+Create an Infura account [here](https://infura.io/register), and create a new project.

+Modify the PROJECT ID in the `./truffle-config.js` to reflect your Infura account PROJECT ID for the Ropsten testnet.

 Create a file named .secret, and copy & paste your Metamask mnemonic seed into this file.
 To find out about your seed, go to MetaMask top right "Settings > Security & Privacy > Reveal Seed Phrase".

 Add HDWalletProvider dependency as follows: